fastoch/Linux/OpenSSH.md

   - DO NOT disconnect (ctrl + d) from your current session on the server until you've checked the new config
   - open a new terminal window and try to ssh into the server, specify the port if you've changed it
   - if the connection succeeds, then you can disconnect without risk
+- finally, **backup your ssh keys** somewhere safe, because if you lose them, you won't be able to access your servers anymore

 ## Host keys